ezsystems/EzSystemsRecommendationBundle/README.md

 You can find more information on the YOOCHOOSE documentation, about [tracking in general](https://doc.yoochoose.net/display/PUBDOC/1.+Tracking+Events), and about the [generic asynchronous javascript tracker](https://doc.yoochoose.net/display/PUBDOC/Tracking+with+yc.js).

-Additionaly, in case of missing content owner Id, there's option in `default_settings.yml` to set up default content author:
+Additionaly, in case of missing content owner Id, there's option in `default_settings.yml` file to set up default content author:
 ```yaml
     ez_recommendation.default.author_id: 14   # ID: 14 is default ID of admin user
 ```

 ### Displaying

-In order to allow displaying recommendations on your site you must add portions of scripts which will integrate recommender engine with your site.
+In order to allow displaying recommendations on your site you must add scripts (included in the bundle).
+They will allow you to integrate recommender engine with your site.

-Implementation is very easy and can be performed in just a few steps (assuming that `EzRecommendationBundle` is properly configured and enabled in `EzPublishKernel.php`):
+Implementation is very easy and can be performed in just a few steps (assuming that `EzSystemsRecommendationBundle` is properly configured and enabled in `EzPublishKernel.php` file):

-* add additional JavaScript assets to your header template (if your bundle is built on top of the DemoBundle this is  `page_head_script.html.twig`):
+* add additional JavaScript assets to your header template (if your bundle is built on top of the DemoBundle this is `page_head_script.html.twig` file):

 ```twig
 {% javascripts